hanyu1774/NET.SmartCalculator/README.md

 The following tasks weren't done yet.

 * Provide a functionality to explain things via the command `help`.
 Examples: how to do root calculations via `sqrt()` etc..
-* Implement unit tests using `XUnit`.
-* Easy re-use of error messages because the error messages are currently hardcoded.
-Make them also consistent, e.g. `Not a number` vs `Error: [...]`
 * Improve the looks of TUI even more.
 * Provide the compiled executables.
 * Performance optimizations.
-* * Strings (via `System.String`) are expensive.
-Need to figure out how to parse strings without using `string` at all.

 ## What this application doesn't do (yet?)
 You may know the TI-84 (CE) programmable calculator and its capabilities.
 NET.SmartCalculator doesn't have special functions like the TI-84 (CE) in order to calculate or render things like vectors, interferences, etc..
 NET.SmartCalculator doesn't show any graphs, either.